 I understand and agree that you can get good shots with a point and shoot, or even with an iPhone, but to get truly phenomenal photographs, you need to invest in a decent camera.
-I use the Sony DSLR A100 and it’s a wonderful camera.
-Most of my photos are taken with a Macro lens, which creates super crisp close-ups.
+I use the Nikon 1576 D5600 DX-Format Digital SLR and it’s a wonderful camera.
+Most of my photos are taken with a micro lens, which creates super crisp close-ups.

 To prove this point, let me show you some photos of our hen Dee Dee.

-This photo was taken with my Sony, you can see that the subject is in crisp focus, the busy background is blurred, and the exposure and saturation were perfect without any editing.
+This photo was taken with my camera, you can see that the subject is in crisp focus, the busy background is blurred, and the exposure and saturation were perfect without any editing.

 It’s easy to get frustrated when your subject is constantly moving.
 If you want to take great photos of chickens, or really any animals, you’ll need a lot of patience.
 Some days I’m sitting in the backyard for hours with my lens pointed at whichever chicken is closest to me.
 Taking great photos of animals means plenty of waiting around for the perfect shot to present itself.

 Tip 3: Take Photos in Batches

 This tip goes hand in hand with the one above.
 If you’re patient and keep snapping away, you’re bound to get at least one get shot.